 Chat script: A chat script is essential so you can provide efficient support for your clients.

-Landing page: A landing page is a web page which your potential customers see when they come to your site.
+Landing page: A landing page is a web page that your potential customers see when they come to your site.
 It does not need to be fancy, but it does need to convert users to customers.
 I would recommend a site like themeforest.net where you can purchase really good landing pages.

 Stripe: Stripe is easy to use a payment gateway, both for managing payment, and integrating it as a developer.
 I even use it to manage invoice payments from my clients.